elatov/elatov.github.io/_posts/2013-04-15-use-fwbuilder-to-deploy-an-iptables-firewall-to-a-dd-wrt-router.md

 ### Allow DHCP from the Internal Network

-After I rebooted I realized I wasn&#8217;t able to get a DHCP address from the wireless network.
+After I rebooted I realized I wasn't able to get a DHCP address from the wireless network.
 So I noticed that the DHCP server actually runs on the public interface:

     root@DD-WRT:~# ps | grep dh
      1974 root       984 S    udhcpc -i vlan2 -p /var/run/udhcpc.pid -s /tmp/udhcpc

-I tried to change that but I couldn&#8217;t (without running multiple DHCP Servers).
+I tried to change that but I couldn't (without running multiple DHCP Servers).
 So **Rule 2** was blocking the private network from broadcasting to the public interface.
 To get around this I modified **Rule 2** to look like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/rule2-changed.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/rule2-changed.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/rule2-changed.png" alt="rule2 changed Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="1366" height="714" class="alignnone size-full wp-image-8272" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>